Titles CPD Hours

 Persons in a client facing advisory role managing high net worth clients will benefit significantly from this one day workshop.

-Integrating Insurance, Investment & Wealth Planning Into Client Advisory Process 14
+Integrating Insurance, Investment & Wealth Planning into Client Advisory Process (Part 1 & Part 2) 14

 The growth of high net worth (HNW) and ultra-high net worth (UHNW) clients has seen a rapid demand for wealth planning which in turn has propelled insurance to form part of any comprehensive approach to wealth structuring in areas such as asset liquidity provision, family wealth protection, distribution and legacy planning, business continuity planning and tax optimisation.